solo-io/gloo-portal-idp-connect/README.md

 # IDP Connect

 IDP Connect is an implementation of the Service Programming Interface Gloo Gateway Portal uses in order to manage client credentials for accessing services in your Kubernetes Cluster.
 In Gloo Gateway Portal, we use the concept of "Applications" to refer to the external applications accessing the API Products exposed via your Gloo Portal.
-Each Application may have multiple OAuth credentials, and it is the responsibility of the SPI to create and manage the credential(s) associated with applications.
-For more information and a review of key terms related to Gloo Gateway Portal, refer to our documentation: [Gloo Portal Documentation](https://docs.solo.io/gloo-portal/latest/).
+When a user registers an application as an OAuth client, it is the responsibility of the SPI to create the credential associated with that application.
+For more information, and to review key terms associated with Gloo Gateway Portal, checkout out our documentation: [Gloo Portal Documentation](https://docs.solo.io/gloo-portal/latest/).

 ## Supported Identity Providers